 Personal Hygiene: You will be provided with your own personal container of sanitizer at the beginning of the tour.
 Larger bottles of sanitizer will be everywhere, yep everywhere.
 Hand washing stations that we custom built for the Support and Gear trailers will be available in the mornings at the start of the ride and at the support and lunch stops throughout the day.
 We request that riders keep their gloves and helmets and other personal biking gear contained in their personal bags when not in use.

-Transportation: We have restricted the number of participants per tour to 8 individuals, allowing for additonal space inside the van.
+Transportation: We have restricted the number of participants per tour to 9 individuals, allowing for additional space inside the van.
+This number will fluctuate based on vaccinated guests and/or those who have recovered from COVID-19 within 6 months of the tour departure.
 Face coverings are required any time we are in a vehicle, and windows will stay open during transport to promote air flow.
-Guests will need to use the same seat in the van for each shuttle.
 Staff will clean and disinfect transportation nightly.

 Sag stops & Lunches: Lunches will be prepared by the guides and handed to you.
 There will be no self-serve lunches.
 All support stop snacks will be individually packaged and more along the lines of a plated experience.
 Water bottle filling, yes we are even going to manage this detail, will be conducted by staff only to further minimize high touch areas.